I want to receive payments

-Depending on your type of business, you may already have a good idea of how you'd like to receive payments.
-But with new payment technology available every year, are you aware of all your possible options and what might work best for your business?
+Depending on your business type, you may already have a good idea of how you'd like to receive payments.
+But with new payment technology becoming available every year, are you aware of all your possible options and what might work best for your business?

 How sales happen